 A key insight is that in domains with local interactions the amount of communication necessary for successful joint behavior can be heavily reduced, due to the limited influence between agents.
-Several previous works have implicitly relied on this observation, exploring sparse interactions by having agents share information locally [5,7,11,16,17].
+Several previous works have implicitly relied on this observation, exploring sparse interactions by having agents share information locally [11,13,18,21,23].
 In this work, we explicitly reason about the benefits of communication/information sharing in scenarios with sparse interactions.
 Sparse interactions enable, to some extent, decoupling the decision-process of the different agents.
 We leverage such decoupling to derive local models that optimize each agent's communication behavior, allowing it to overcome partial observability in those situations where decoupled decisions are not possible.

-We provide a new way of optimizing communication by proposing a model in which agents need to plan about when to query other agents' local states, which we call QUERYPOMDP.
-We observe that to execute optimal joint policies in fully observable scenarios-policies which can be computed efficientlyagents will generally need to reason about the state of other agents.
-However, in scenarios where interactions are sparse, this need will be greatly reduced.
-Our approach thus relies on the interplay between sparse interactions and their impact on the communication needs for executing fully observable policies.
+We provide a new way of optimizing communication by proposing a model in which agents need to plan about when to query other agents' local states, which we call QUERY-POMDP.
+We observe that to execute optimal joint policies in fully observable scenarios-policies which can be computed efficiently-agents will generally need to reason about the state of other agents.
 Our agents construct a local POMDP model of the environment from the fully observable joint policy of all other agents.
 Solving this POMDP model allows the agent not only to determine how to solve the task at hand but also to determine when to query the local state of the environment.
-Our approach thus allows the agents to explicitly reason about communication, without incurring in the prohibitive computational cost of Dec-POMDP models that include communication [18].
-Furthermore, in contrast to many methods in the literature [11, 14], QUERYPOMDP can properly handle noisy communication channels, and does not require strong independence assumptions [19].
-Our empirical analysis on benchmark problems demonstrates the efficacy of QueryPOMDP in balancing communication costs with coordination benefits.
+Our approach thus allows the agents to explicitly reason about communication, without incurring in the prohibitive computational cost of Dec-POMDP models that include communication [17].
+Furthermore, in contrast to many methods in the literature [18,26], QUERYPOMDP can properly handle noisy communication channels, and does not require strong independence assumptions [1].
+Our empirical analysis on benchmark problems demonstrates the efficacy of QUERYPOMDP in balancing communication costs with coordination benefits.